thriveweb/deking-new/content/pages/about-guarantees.md

   Our Guarantee's to give you piece of mind.

-  As we are confident that our workmanship and materials used are of the highest standard we are pleased to be able to offer you a 25 year warranty.
+  As we are confident that our workmanship and materials used are of the highest standard we are pleased to be able to offer you a 25 year deck warranty.
 T's & C's apply*
 bannerImage: /images/uploads/1.jpg
 bannerButton:
   label: Enquire